insure logo

 The driver who crashes into your car is responsible for reporting the accident to their car insurance company.
 However, unless your insurance agent makes it clear that they’ll be contacting the other driver’s insurance company, you may also want to contact their insurer.
 Motorists who cause accidents are often reluctant to report them.

-• The other driver’s name and address
+• The other driver’s name, address and contact information

-• The other driver’s insurance company name and policy information
+• The other driver’s insurance company name and policy information (as found on their ID card)

 • Statements and contact information from witnesses